Enrico Kern

-Enrico Kern (born 12 March 1979) is a German football coach and former player.
-He worked as manager for FC Erzgebirge Aue U19.
+Enrico Kern (born 12 March 1979) is a German football coach of Erzgebirge Aue and former player.

 Career

 Born in Schneeberg, Kern began his football career as a youth player with FC Erzgebirge Aue before moving to Tennis Borussia Berlin for DM1 million in the summer of 1998.
 He then moved between many clubs including; LASK in Austria and SSV Jahn Regensburg before moving to Rostock in 2006.
 After Rostock was relegated in 2010, he transferred back to FC Erzgebirge Aue.